WithSecureOpenSource/mittn/README.txt

 Mittn was originally inspired by Gauntlt (http://gauntlt.org/).
-You might also want to have a look at BDD-Security (http://www.continuumsecurity.net/bdd-intro.html) that is a pretty awesome system for automating security testing with OWASP Zaproxy.
+You might also want to have a look at BDD-Security (http://www.continuumsecurity.net/bdd-intro.html) that is a pretty awesome system for automating security testing, and offers similar functionality with OWASP Zaproxy.

 Installation
 ------------